f4exb/sdrangel/plugins/channeltx/udpsource/readme.md

 <h3>5: UDP address and port</h3>

-These parameters are set with the basic channel settings dialog.
-See: [here](https://github.com/f4exb/sdrangel/blob/master/sdrgui/readme.md#6-channels)
+Enter the network interface address and listening port.
 The display is in the format `address:data port`

+<h3>6: Join multicast group</h3>

+Toggle join/leave multicast group specified by the address next (7).
+When multicast group is joined the listening address is automatically switched to all addresses (`0.0.0.0`)

+<h3>7: Multicast group address</h3>

+This is the multicast group address.

-<h3>6: Input sample rate</h3>
+<h3>8: Input sample rate</h3>

 Sample rate in samples per second of the signal that is received on UDP.
 The actual byte rate depends on the type of sample which corresponds to a number of bytes per sample.

-<h3>7: Type of samples</h3>
+<h3>9: Type of samples</h3>

 Combo box to specify the type of samples that are received and sent in the channel.